aecio/sitegen/README.md

 export PATH="$SITEGEN_HOME/bin:$PATH"
 ```

-## Using
+## Usage

-Create files using the following convention:
+Files should be created using the following convention:

 ```c
 .